Course Finder

 There will be opportunities to apply for exchange programmes and an international field trip is a core component of the third year experience.
 Students will also have the opportunity to research and apply for international internships with relevant industries and employers.
 Placements are secured through a competitive process.

 When choosing what to study at university, I didn’t want to limit myself to a specific field but knew I wanted sustainability to be my focus.
 Something that drew me to this course was the freedom of choice – in only my first year, I’ve been able to take a range of interdisciplinary modules and discover interests I never knew I had.
-The sustainability modules encourage us to think critically and apply a future-focused lens to the wide range of subjects we study.
-I can’t wait to delve deeper into my chosen specialisation of Environmental Sciences over the next three years and hopefully start a career that brings about positive change.
+The Sustainability modules encourage us to think critically and apply a future-focused lens to the wide range of subjects we study.
+I can’t wait to delve deeper into my chosen degree subject of Environmental Sciences over the next few years and hopefully start a career that brings about positive change.

 Hannah Kerr, Sustainability with Environmental Sciences Student

-As someone with strong interests in tackling social issues and preserving the environment, choosing to study Sustainability with Social Sciences, Policy & Law at UCD has been the single best decision for me.
-With such a wide variety of modules on offer, students are able to explore the path of study most of interest to them.
-Having looked at topics ranging from global justice, to education in sustainability, I have gained thoughtful insights into a whole range of climate justice issues.
-The interdisciplinary approach of this course has truly opened my eyes to the injustices of the world, while also helping to equip me with the necessary skills, knowledge and ambition to make a difference.
+As someone with a strong interest in tackling social issues and working to mitigate further environmental destruction, choosing this course has been the single best decision for me.
+There’s a wide variety of modules so you can explore the path of study most of interest.
+I was exposed to a multitude of exciting topics ranging from global climatic inequalities, agriculture and sustainable land-use to education for sustainable development.
+This helped me gain thoughtful insights into a whole range of climate justice issues, which will undoubtedly prove essential for any career relating to climate change mitigation and adaptation.
+My eyes are now open to the injustices of the world and I feel equipped with the skills, knowledge and ambition to make a difference.

 Laoise Markey, Sustainability with Social Sciences, Policy & Law Student